Sailor facing court martial in fire that destroyed Navy ship

 The lead federal fire investigator for the government determined the fire was started July 12, 2020, by someone who ignited carboard boxes in a vehicle storage area below deck.
 The defense presented evidence from experts that the blaze may have been sparked by an electrical malfunction.

+Mays told investigators he became aware of the fire while in the hangar bay and said he alerted one crew member and helped fight the blaze, according to court documents.

-About 160 sailors and officers were on board when the fire erupted.
+About 160 sailors and officers were on board as strong winds whipped flames into an inferno that sparked explosions.
 More than 60 sailors and civilians were treated for minor injuries, heat exhaustion and smoke inhalation.

 The 840-foot (256-meter) vessel had been docked at Naval Base San Diego while undergoing a two-year, $250 million upgrade.